This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 Humanitarian Assistance

-The Ministry has been informed by the World Food Programme that emergency food funded by New Zealand was part of aid looted from a Gaza warehouse in January 2024.
+The Ministry has been informed that aid funded by New Zealand has been subject to looting which is now occurring with some regularity.
 Catastrophic hunger is widespread in Gaza and there is insufficient aid getting in.
-The World Food Programme is a long-standing humanitarian partner for New Zealand.
-It is an experienced and principled humanitarian actor with a demonstrated ability to deliver at scale in complex environments.
-It has strong systems and controls to guard against diversion, and to ensure that assistance reaches intended civilian beneficiaries.
-The World Food Programme’s response in Gaza is critical, reaching around one million people each month, and New Zealand is pleased to support its work.
+New Zealand partners with experienced and principled humanitarian agencies with a demonstrated ability to deliver at scale in complex environments.
+Our funding partners have strong systems and controls to guard against diversion, and to ensure that assistance reaches intended civilian beneficiaries.

 We continue to strongly recommend that New Zealanders who wish to leave Israel should do so as soon as possible.
 The security situation remains highly volatile.
 Flight operations could be interrupted at any time.